Family shocked as trailer burned in fatal Port Angeles fire; husband arrested

 The two had recently experienced homelessness, camping and living in hotels, Brenda Kambeitz said.
 The trailer park was the first place they were able to afford.

-Now the family wants to find the money to move their mother who lives on a small income from Social Security from her trailer, so she doesn’t have to look at the destruction where her daughter and grandchildren perished.
+Now the family wants to find the money to move their mother, who lives on a small income from Social Security, from her trailer, so she doesn’t have to look at the destruction where her daughter and grandchildren perished.
 “Because right outside her window is the reminder of what just happened.”

 Wetherington is to appear before a Clallam County Superior Court judge on Monday at about 1 p.m.